 Financial Aid Application Fee: $10

-One 60-minute private lesson per week: $520
+One 60-minute private lesson per week: $540

-Two 30-minute private lessons per week (for younger children and beginners): $520
+Two 30-minute private lessons per week (for younger children and beginners): $540

-Music Theory: $75
+Music Theory: $85 (see below)

-A student wishing to be considered for both types of aid must submit two applications, one of each type.
+- A student wishing to be considered for both types of aid must submit two applications, one of each type

-Tuition remissions are renewable, contingent upon satisfactory progress and/or ongoing financial need.
+- Tuition remissions are renewable, contingent upon satisfactory progress and/or ongoing financial need

-International students may apply for merit-based awards but are not eligible for financial aid.
-Only U.S. citizens and Permanent Legal Residents may apply for financial aid.
+- International students may apply for merit-based awards but are not eligible for financial aid.
+Only U.S. citizens and Permanent Legal Residents may apply for financial aid

 International students may apply for a merit-based scholarship but are not eligible for financial aid.
 Only U.S. citizens and Permanent Legal Residents may apply for financial aid.

 Download the financial aid application Click Here

-Copies of parent/guardian's most recent completed Federal Tax Form
+- Copies of parent/guardian's most recent completed Federal Tax Form

-Copies of W2s
+- Copies of W2's

 State the reasons why the student deserves a merit-based award.
 The determination of merit awards is based primarily on the following factors:

-information provided in the application letter
+- information provided in the application letter

-successful past participation in Young Pianists or other pre-college music programs.
+- successful past participation in Young Pianists or other pre-college music programs

 Be specific when writing your letter of request.
 Among the topics you may wish to address:

-musical achievement: honors and awards received, competitive auditions won, performances in master classes or selective events, scholarships or grants for music study.
+- musical achievement: honors and awards received, competitive auditions won, performances in master classes or selective events, scholarships or grants for music study

-any musical accomplishment you are proud of
+- any musical accomplishment you are proud of

 - additional considerations: tell us anything else you feel we should know; e.g. you may want to mention the student's feelings about music, dedication, or musical ambitions; or you may want to discuss special circumstances you would like us to take into account